IgorPerikov/mighty-watcher/README.md

 ## Rate limiting
 Github lets you make up to 5000 API calls per hour and I am limiting amount of processed repositories to 1000.
-So if you have more than 1000 starred repositories you better split requests by 1 language to fit into limits.
+So if you have more than 1000 starred repositories you should split requests by 1 language via `INCLUDE` variable to fit into limits.
 If you have more than that or still hitting some limits - please let me know, I haven't thought about it thoroughly.
 Also see section on [parallelism](#parallelism-level)